aurorascharff/rsc-workshop/STEPS-4h.md

 - Async and fetch data prisma, data[0].first
 - Mention that you can use fetch api to call endpoints
 - Limitations onclick button, we need client for interactivity or browser stuff or js on the client
+- Add button alert and showcase error message, cut out

 ## Intro: What are client components?

 - Make ClientComponent inside client-server/_components and give it styles, add to page.tsx
 - Normal react components are marked with "use client", "a react 19 directive"
 - They are rendered on the server and then hydrated on the client like with normal SSR
-- onClick alert, onclick state change
+- Move from server component: onClick alert, onclick state change
 - Console log client
 - Page.js has js in the browser
 - Check React Devtools and see the client component